primiano/perfetto-docs/docs/concepts/config.md

 [Perfetto SDK](/docs/instrumentation/tracing-sdk.md) for userspace instrumentation.

-If this happpens, when starting a tracing session that specifies that data source in the trace config, Perfetto by default will ask all processes that advertise that data asource to start it.
+If this happens, when starting a tracing session that specifies that data source in the trace config, Perfetto by default will ask all processes that advertise that data source to start it.

-In some cases it might be desirable to futher limit the enabling of the data source to a specific process (or set of processes).
+In some cases it might be desirable to further limit the enabling of the data source to a specific process (or set of processes).
 That is possible through the `producer_name_filter` and `producer_name_regex_filter`.